vonglasow/atoum-documentation/en/Contents/chapter1.md

 ### Github

-If you want to use atoum directly from it's sources, you can clone or fork it's git repository on github : git://github.com/mageekguy/atoum.git
+If you want to use atoum directly from it's sources, you can clone or fork its git repository on github : git://github.com/mageekguy/atoum.git

 ## A quick overview of atoum's philosophy ##